emmartins/quickstart/jts/README.md

     * [Add the PostgreSQL driver](../README.md#addpostgresqldriver) to the Application 1 server configuration file.

-Start the JBoss Enterprise Application Platform 6 or JBoss AS 7 Servers
+Start the JBoss WildFly Servers
 -------------------------

 If you are using Linux: